 A good part of our industrial customers switched from projects with Android Things after realizing that Google isn’t reachable for any kind of support or feature requests whatsoever.
 The lack of a product life cycle definition and the lasting uncertainty regarding the future of Android Things are other important arguments for emteria.OS.

-Still, most of our industrial customers have contacted us one day to discuss their visions and ideas.
+Still, most industrial customers have contacted us one day to discuss their visions and ideas.
 That might be our biggest advantage so far: we consider ourselves very flexible and quick.
 In combination with our long-lasting Android expertise we are able to provide important development insights and focus on the best solution for our customers.

 Please don’t hesitate and contact us today.